-Testing Equipment:

-Tramex Moisture Encounter was used for the testing of moisture during the inspection.

-Overall Assessment Of Property:

-At the time of the inspection the DEGREE OF RISK OF SUBTERRANEAN TERMITE INFESTATION to the overall property was considered to be high due to being infill or part infill slab construction and/or Slab edge concealed.

-Further Access Required:

-Active termites or other timber damaging pests may be present and not detected in areas where inspection was limited, obstructed or access was not gained.

-Evidence Of Timber Pests:

-Inspection revealed no evidence of active timber pest infestation to visible areas and visible timbers at this time.
+Testing Equipment: · · · · · · · · · · · · · · · · · · · Tramex Moisture Encounter was used for the testing of moisture during the inspection.
+Overall Assessment Of Property: At the time of the inspection the DEGREE OF RISK OF SUBTERRANEAN TERMITE INFESTATION to the overall property was considered to be moderate.
+Further Access Require ed: Active termites or other timber damaging pests may be present and not detected in areas where inspection was limited, obstructed or access was not gained.
+Evidence Of Timber Pe sts: Inspection revealed no evidence of active timber pest infestation to visible areas and visible timbers at this time.
 This statement may not be for the whole structure and is limited to the commissioned inspection area only.
 It is possible that timber pest damage or activity may exist in concealed timbers or areas and no comment is made in respect to these concealed timbers or areas.

-At the time of inspection no termite activity was found but we can not guarantee that termites will not enter the property at a later stage, A Termite barrier should be installed for the protection from timber pest entering the property as one (1) in Five (5) homes are attacked.
+At the time of inspection no termite activity was found but we can not guarantee that termites will not enter the property at a later stage, A Termite barrier should be installed for the protection from timber pest entering the property as one (1) in Five (5) homes are attacked. property as one (1) in the (5) nomes are attacked.
 AS 3660.2-2000 recommends that inspections be carried out at intervals no greater than annually and where timber pest "pressure" is greater, this interval should be shortened.
 Inspections WILL NOT stop timber pest infestations; however, the damage which may be caused will be reduced when the infestation is found at an early stage.
 All properties are considered at risk of attack by termites.
 The risk can be reduced if the property is treated in compliance with Australian Standard 3660.
 The property should be inspected on a regular basis at intervals not exceeding 12 monthly or more frequently if recommended in the body of this report.